 YES!
 If you’re going keto but crave rolls instead of sashimi, one word: NARUTO.
 When rolls are prepared Naruto-style, there is no rice.
 The filling is wrapped in thinly sliced strips of cucumber.

 NO!
 Beware of sneaky HIGH-FAT FILLINGS.
 They may seem like small additions, but, in a plate of sushi, they can be calorie bombs.
 A half-inch cube of cream cheese has 27 calories and 2.5 grams of fat, most of it saturated.
-Multiple by eight and the Philly in those PHILADELPHIA ROLLS added 216 calories and 20 fat grams.
+Multiply by eight and the Philly in those PHILADELPHIA ROLLS added 216 calories and 20 fat grams.
 Stealth offenders are SPICY TUNA ROLLS, because the “spicy” comes from mixing tuna with spicy mayo, and we’ve already seen what a calorie and fat landmine that sauce is.
 Get your spiciness from the wasabi on your plate.

 OKAY.
 If you eat in moderation, chow down on traditional SALMON OR TUNA ROLLS OR NIGIRI with soy sauce, ginger, and wasabi.
 To maximize protein, order double rolls—salmon or tuna on both the inside and outside.